Create ortho mapping products using the custom wizard

 Generate Seamlines

 Check this box to build seamlines during the orthomosaic creation.
-If you choose to build seamlines, you will need to complete the Seamline Settings page.
+If you choose to build seamlines, you need to complete the parameters on the Seamline Settings page.

 Color Balance

 Check this box to color balance the image collection during the orthomosaic creation.
-If you choose to color balance, you will need to complete the Color Balance Settings page.
+If you choose to color balance, you need to complete the parameters on the Color Balance Settings page.

 Generate Orthomosaic

 Check this box to create a raster dataset output for the orthomosaic.
-If you choose this option, you will need to complete the Orthomosaic Settings page.
+If you choose this option, you need to complete the parameters on the Orthomosaic Settings page.

 Point Cloud Settings page